A simple NLP forgiveness pattern was needed for one of my former students. I decided to share it with all of you.

 Imagine seeing a movie, with the other person in it from the day they were born, and watch the movie of this person’s entire life, or what you imagine it to be.
 The raising they received from their parents, their childhood, all the things they experienced.
 Their generation, the location they grew up, their education, socio-economic background, influence of the media, teachers and others.
 At some point in the movie you would be introduced.
 Their behavior can then be explained by their entire timeline.

-Step 3 (In The Past): Step Into the Shoes of the Other Person (2nd Perceptual Position of NLP)
+Step 3 (in the past): atep Into the ahoes of the other person (2nd perceptual position of NLP)

 Imagine you are born as this person, and live their life until the present.
 You see, hear, and feel what they would, throughout their entire life.